-A partial solution to the problems of restaurants, at least during the warmer months of the year and also where restaurants are congregated in shopping strips or downtown areas with significant pedestrian traffic, maybe to increase opportunities for outdoor dining.
+A partial solution to the problems of restaurants, at least during the warmer months of the year and also where restaurants are congregated in shopping strips or downtown areas with significant pedestrian traffic, maybe to increase opportunities for outdoor dining with street seating set up on closed off roadways.
 Of course in many locations this is already quite popular, but in other locations, councils often have very strict regulations that restrict activities on pavements.
 It’s clear that authorities in these locations really need to consider not only relaxing such regulations in these difficult times, but speeding up the process of approvals.

 Another consequence of the Covid 19 situation has been the decrease in vehicular traffic in the center of cities, leading many cities to seriously consider reducing the emphasis on cars and making more room for people to walk and cycle as cited in this article.
 It has also highlighted the disproportionate amount of street space dedicated to cars, while footpaths are often disproportionately narrow, and especially so under current social distancing guidelines.

 In New York there are plans to shut off up to 100 miles of streets from traffic to enable residents more room to spread out.